PietroGriffa/Emergence-of-Cooperation/README.md

 ## The Model

+Study the emergence of cooperation, extending the model of Helbing et al. [1] towards stationary leadership by example [2].

 (Define dependent and independent variables you want to study.
 Say how you want to measure them.)
 (Why is your model a good abtraction of the problem you want to study?)
 (Are you capturing all the relevant aspects of the problem?)

 ## Fundamental Questions

 (At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
 Articulate them in sub-questions, from the more general to the more specific. )